-Values of , sf and K for typical Earth orbits are given in Table J-6.
+.

 Meteoroid streams

-Meteor streams
+Introduction and description

 Table C-2 gives the parameters for the main annual meteor streams.
 From these stream parameters fluxes are derived according to the method given in C.1.4.2.

 The meteoroid streams model is based on a method by N. McBride [RD.28] to derive meteoroid fluxes from meteor data.
 The present reference model uses data for 50 annual meteor streams as given by P. Jenniskens [RD.29].
 These data were collected by a large number of observers over a 10 year period from observation sites in both the northern and southern hemispheres.